FunctionCallTool

 get_function_specs |

-Retrieves detailed metadata about the function (including parameter info), enabling structured LLM-based function calls. |
+Retrieves detailed metadata about registered functions (including parameter info), enabling structured LLM-based function calls. |

 invoke |